Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

-If you're not familiar with [HighLoad](https://highload.fun), it's a site where you _join the community of the best software engineers and write the fastest code._ Think of it like kaggle but optimizing for speed and not accuracy.
+If you're not familiar with [HighLoad](https://highload.fun), it's a site where you _join the community of the best software engineers and write the fastest code._ Think of it like Kaggle, but solutions optimize for speed and not accuracy.
 While documentation regarding the site is sparse, Matt Stuchlik had previously written some notes on how to approach and solve the [parse integers][2] and [count uint8][3] challenges.
 These are very good articles.
 I got my start to solving these problems from them.
 If you completely understand and break down the ideas implemented in them, you can easily break into the top 20 in every challenge.

 By now I've tackled enough challenges to have a playbook ready to approach new problems, which goes like this: